Website (2)

 To be eligible for a scholarship you will need at least one of the following:

-• a batchelor's degree class 2:1 (honours) or above
+• a bachelor's degree class 2:1 (honours) or above

 • a master's degree